 |

-Films from Africa made by Africans offer restorative images and a new film language.
-The beautiful and sometimes challenging films in this collection not only showcase the works of master filmmakers but also innovative new talents who are embracing video technology.
-To see Africa through African eyes will break stereotypes and enlighten viewers about life in Africa.
+Films from Africa made by Africans offer restorative images and oftentimes a new film language.
+The unique films in this collection not only showcase the works of master filmmakers but also innovative new talents who are embracing video technology.
+To see Africa through African eyes will break stereotypes and enlighten viewers about life in Africa as well as about the issues facing the continent.

 | |